MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 1. When its **[EvtAcxCircuitCreateStream](/windows-hardware/drivers/ddi/acxcircuit/nc-acxcircuit-evt_acx_circuit_create_stream)** callback is invoked, the Bluetooth LE Audio profile:
    1. Saves the properties locally from the **ACXOBJECTBAG** set by the IHV ACX streaming driver for future stream transition callbacks.
    1. If the audio endpoint is for unicast streaming the Bluetooth LE Audio profile:
-      1. Performs the Config Codec Operation as defined in the Basic Audio Profile specification.
+      1. Performs the Config Codec Operation as defined in the BAP specification.
 The parameters for the operation are derived from the **ACXDATAFORMAT** specified in the **EvtAcxCircuitCreateStream** callback and either the other stream parameters in the **ACXOBJECTBAG** or the codec capabilities supported by the Bluetooth Controller.
       1. Sets the *BluetoothLEAudio_CodecConfiguration* property on the **ACXOBJECTBAG** with the value used to configure the remote audio devices.
 1. If the IHV ACX streaming driver needs to update its data path ID or data path configuration based on the object bag values set by the profile, then it may invoke the KSPROPERTY set operations to update the value stored by the profile circuit.
     1. Creates an **ACXSTREAM** with callbacks set for stream state transitions.